Special Educational Needs and Disabilities

 For children who have a specific learning difficulty or a disability, our Special Educational Needs and Disabilities (SEND) policy outlines the educational support we provide – this is often referred to as our ‘SEND Offer’, detailed below.
 This provision is alongside the Liverpool Local Offer.

-The Special Educational Needs & Disability Coordinator is Mrs Gillespie.
+The Special Educational Needs & Disability Coordinator is Mrs Jordan.

 Mrs Gillespie can be contacted via the school office.